-Enforcement is conducted only at those outlets randomly selected for the Synar survey. ☐ Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
-Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. e.
-Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ⊠ No f.
-What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
+Enforcement is conducted only at those outlets randomly selected for the Synar survey.
+Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
+Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ⊠ No What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
 (Check all that apply and briefly describe each activity in the text boxes below each activity.)
-Adult inspectors conduct merchant education training and distributed merchant education materials to retailers at the end of the inspection process. ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) ☐ Community education regarding youth access laws DOH/OTFNF has instituted programming to raise the awareness surrounding the dangers of secondhand smoke resulting in the enactment of a statewide smoke-free recreational outdoor ordinance throughout New Jersey which includes parks and beaches.
-Beaches can exempt small sections for smoking in designated areas.
-DOH/OTFNF and partner agencies have been instrumental in educating stakeholders in preventing the use of tobacco, resulting in a statute that increased the age of sale of tobacco products from persons 19 years old to 21 years old.
-DOH/OTFNF and partners continue to promote a social marketing campaign for teens and young adults using smokefreeteen.gov app to discourage experimentation and initiation of tobacco, electronic nicotine delivery systems (ENDS) and hookah use.
-Enforcement activities protecting youth from initiating tobacco use have been enhanced by conducting over 5,655 retail establishment inspections through the State's FDA Tobacco Compliance Program. ☐ Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws 1
+Merchant education and/or training Ī Adult inspectors conduct merchant education training and distribute merchant education materials to retailers at the end of the inspection process.
+The STOMP Out Youth Tobacco Use campaign was created to increase merchant education on age of sale requirements and help decrease youth access to tobacco products and exposure to tobacco.
+The program provides merchant education, the STOMP OUT youth tobacco use sticker and merchant pledge to retailers across the state.
+STOMP stands for Stop Tobacco Offenses Merchant Program.
+By implementing the STOMP OUT campaign into the tobacco merchant community, the intent is to spread the word of the new age of sale (21 years and older) and help merchants show that they care about the youth of their communities. ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) Community education regarding youth access laws Through funding from the NJDOH/OTC, Tobacco Free for a Healthy NJ (TFHNJ) has been tasked with conducting tobacco retailer audits to help communities better understand the availability of tobacco products and the tobacco advertising landscape.
+These audits allow TFHNJ communities to collect data that will help inform policy makers of the dangers of tobacco, specifically youth access and availability and exposure to tobacco marketing.
+The retail environment is an important area of focus for tobacco control efforts as this is one of the last frontiers for tobacco marketing.
+Point of Sale Initiatives Regulating the sale of e-cigarettes & other electronic nicotine delivery systems Restricting the sale of menthol & other flavored tobacco products

-Other activities (Please list.)
+Implementing content-neutral advertising laws ☐ Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws Other activities (Please list.)